mwpastore/sinja/README.md

 ### Coalesced Find Requests

-If your JSON:API client coalesces find requests, the `show` action helper will be invoked once for each ID in the `:id` filter, and the resulting collection will be serialized on the response.
+If your {json:api} client coalesces find requests, the `show` action helper will be invoked once for each ID in the `:id` filter, and the resulting collection will be serialized on the response.
 Both query parameter syntaxes for arrays are supported: `?filter[id]=1,2` and `?filter[id][]=1&filter[id][]=2`.
 If any